Fee Range: E

 Mr Turnbull joined Goldman Sachs in 1997 becoming a partner of the firm the following year and headed their Australian business for four years until he retired to pursue a political career.

 He entered the House of Representatives in 2004 and during that time served as Minister for the Environment and Water Resources, Minister for Communications and from 2015 to 2018, Prime Minister.

-During his time as Prime Minister, Malcolm delivered strong economic growth, record jobs growth and at the same time reduced both corporate and personal income taxes.
+During his time as Prime Minister, Mr Turnbull delivered strong economic growth, record jobs growth and at the same time reduced both corporate and personal income taxes.

 In terms of social policy his Government legalised same sex marriage and reformed federal schools funding to be fair, consistent and needs based across the nation and across school sectors.

 He successfully negotiated with President Trump to maintain a refugee resettlement deal he had agreed with President Obama and to ensure Australia was not hit with tarff's or quotas on its steel and aluminum exports to the US.

 When Trump pulled out of the Trans Pacific Partnership, Mr Turnbull refused to allow that 12 nation free trade deal to fall by the wayside and he rallied the remaining eleven countries to commit to a continuing TPP-11.
 At the same time, resisting the rising tide of protectionism, he also secured free trade agreements with Indonesia, Peru and Singapore.